lauriegriffiths/webvr-template/README.md

 # WebVR example project

-This is an example project showing how to use Threlte and WebVR
+This is an example project showing how to use Threlte and WebVR, with rapier physics too

 ## Development steps